 Open disputes confront you with visible tensions.
 And sometimes you feel there is hidden discontent and frustration below the surface…

 - During meetings people are silent, but at the coffee machine the talking starts

 - The atmosphere is heavy, but people behave politely

-- We don’t speak up and spare one another to keep the peace, but the tension is growing
+- People don’t speak up and spare one another to keep the peace, but the tension is growing

-- The same heated discussion happens over and over again and people get irritated
+- The same heated discussions happen over and over again and people get irritated

 - Managers are constantly fighting fires and it doesn’t really help

 Escalated situations often turn into painful conflicts.
 The situation is stuck and people make each other’s lives miserable.